expo/expo/packages/expo-firebase-notifications/README.md

 import firebase from 'expo-firebase-app';
 import { Permissions } from 'expo-permissions';

-// Include the module before using it. import 'expo-firebase-instance-id';
-import 'expo-firebase-messaging';
-import 'expo-firebase-notifications';

 import type { Notification } from 'expo-firebase-notifications';

 // API can be accessed with: firebase.notifications();